AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Related Work

-\parab{Offline reconstruction using images.} UAV photogrammetry~\cite{federman2017} reconstructs 3D models offline from 2D photographs.
-Several pieces of work~\cite{7139681, 7989530, 8124461, 8628990} study the use of cameras (either RGB or RGB-D) on UAVs for 3D reconstruction.
+UAV photogrammetry~\cite{federman2017} reconstructs 3D models offline from 2D images.
+Several pieces of work~\cite{7139681, 7989530, 8124461, 8628990} study the use of RGB, and RGB-D cameras on UAVs for 3D reconstruction.
 Prior work~\cite{7139681} has proposed a real-time, interactive interface into the reconstruction process for a human guide.
 The most relevant of these~\cite{mostegel2016uav, 7422384} predicts the completeness of 3D reconstruction in-flight, using a quality confidence predictor trained offline, for a better offline 3D reconstruction.
 However, unlike \sysname, this work requires human intervention, computes the 3D model offline, requires close-up flights, cannot ensure equi-dense reconstructions, cannot dynamically re-calibrate for drift and is not an end-to-end system.
 A body of work has explored factors affecting reconstruction accuracy: sensor error~\cite{6899451}, tracking drift, and the degree of image overlap~\cite{7139681, LIENARD2016264}.
 Other work~\cite{8793729, 8628990, bylow2019combining} has explored techniques to reduce errors by fusing with depth information, or using image manipulations such as upscaling.
 Unlike \sysname, almost all of this work reconstructs the 3-D model offline.